Plan an Event | Update Your Address | Contact Us | Employment | Merch

 Read More »

 Explore attitudes toward predators and reasons for their decline throughout history because of habitat loss and human interference.
 Discussion of current events emphasizes the importance of predators in maintaining the world’s ecological balance.
 Participants have the opportunity to study mounted animals and see three live, non-releasable predators.
-Hosted by the 7 Lakes Alliance in Belgrade, ME.
+Hosted by the the Rumford Public Library.

 Read More »